What is Medical Tourism Abroad

 As with any medical procedure at home or away, there is always a small chance of a complication, so one should always plan for this eventuality.
 That is why medical complication insurance is available with approved procedures through our partner Compass Benefits.
 Contact us for additional information on medical complication insurance.

 Of course this depends on the procedure, but clients can often expect to save from 40 – 80% off the cost of treatment alone in their home country.
 In addition, most costs associated with medical tourism are tax deductible.
 Of course, cost should never be the primary consideration in a medical procedure, but when low cost can be achieved while receiving first-rate care, it should certainly be considered.

 Why Passport Medical?

-Passport Medical is the largest medical tourism company by patient volume in North America and the winner of the 2011 ‘Leadership Excellence in Medical Facilitation’ award.
-We have sent over 800 patients abroad for various medical procedures in the last year alone.
-We have one of the best reputations in the industry, have a rock-solid Better Business Bureau rating, and have been invited to numerous international medical tourism conferences to speak to others in the industry.
+Passport Medical is one of the largest medical tourism companies by patient volume in North America and the winner of the ‘Leadership Excellence in Medical Facilitation’ award.
+We have sent over 2000 patients abroad since 2009 for various medical and dental procedures.
+We have one of the best reputations in the industry, proud member of the Better Business Bureau, and have been invited to numerous international medical tourism conferences to speak to others in the industry.
 We have worked hard to create close relationships with our partners and maintain efficient lines of communication.
 Thus, we can get the information and pricing you need quickly to help make your healthcare decision.
 Trying to do this on your own can be a very difficult task.

 Do I have a say in choosing the facility and doctors used for my procedure?